Describing the Wave Function Collapse Process with a State-dependent Hamiltonian

-\textit{Introduction.---}Ever since the establishment of quantum mechanics a century ago, the collapse of the wave function has been its central topic much debated.
+Ever since the establishment of quantum mechanics a century ago, the collapse of the wave function has been its central topic much debated.
 Numerous interpretations and theories have been proposed, including the Copenhagen interpretation \cite{bohr1928quantum, neumann1955mathematical}, many-worlds interpretation \cite{RevModPhys.29.454}, decoherence theories \cite{adler2003decoherence}, de Broglie--Bohm theory \cite{PhysRev.85.166, PhysRev.85.180}, quantum Bayesianism \cite{PhysRevA.65.022305, fuchs2010qbism, RevModPhys.85.1693}, and many others \cite{RevModPhys.85.471}.
-It is intriguing that if there exists a theory that is fully compatible with continuous quantum mechanics yet is capable of describing the dynamics of wave function collapse.
-After all, during the measurement process, the atoms and molecules in the measuring devices and the probed quantum objects are both governed by the Schr\"{o}dinger equation, hence their interaction and dynamics during the collapse of the wave function should also in principle be governed by the Schr\"{o}dinger equation.
+A compelling question persists: can a theory exist that is fully compatible with the continuous framework of quantum mechanics while also accurately describing the dynamics of wave function collapse?
+Typically, the dynamics of a quantum state during measurement involve non-unitary evolution that depends on the measurement outcomes \cite{jordan2024quantum}.
+However, it is of great interest to explore whether the resulting dynamics can be reformulated solely in terms of unitary operations.
+This is particularly intriguing given that, during the measurement process, the atoms and molecules of both the measuring devices and the probed quantum objects are governed by the Schrödinger equation.